Grassroots Business Fund: Leadership

-Harold Rosen is Executive Director of the Grassroots Business Fund.
+Harold Rosen is the Executive Director of the Grassroots Business Fund.
 Harold spent 30 years managing IFC's emerging markets investments and leading IFC into new geographic areas and sectors, such as microfinance, technical assistance and SMEs.
 He founded the World Bank's group SME department, and then spun this off into Grassroots Business Fund, an independent organization funded by IFC and a number of others.

 Portfolio

 GBF makes equity, quasi-equity, and debt investments.
-Quasi-equity investments are debt instruments with embedded equity features, such as convertible loans, royalty-based loans, and warrants.
-GBF targets investments between $750,000 to $2,500,000 and has an average investment horizon of 5 to 7 years.
-GBF can also provide short-term working capital loans to export-oriented businesses between $40,000 and $150,000 through a separate facility (SME Export Facility).
 To date, GBF has invested $7 million invested in 26 businesses across 10 countries.
-Included in these was Novica in 2009.
-Novica enables artisans to sell their goods worldwide.

 Impact

 During 2009, Keystone supported GBF to make a significant investment in its own evaluation systems, captured in what they believe is a 'best in class' framework called Impact Planning, Assessment and Learning (iPAL) framework, which allows GBF and its clients to better respond to results and experiences of their beneficiaries.

 iPAL effectively measures, analyzes and communicates the poverty alleviation impact of its clients, not only for internal purposes, but more importantly to guide and support its clients’ social mission.
 In doing so, GBF focuses on capturing impact data from its clients rather than just narrative reports.
 GBF's initial focus is determining metrics that allow its clients to set and manage objectives, improve impacts, and strengthen management systems.
 GBF integrates its iPAL framework throughout the investment life cycle and ensures that iPAL is integrated into its clients’ business processes.
 GBF tailors iPAL to each GBO, which includes basic reporting on activities and outputs, a survey-based review of beneficiary impacts, a social return on investment calculation, and client feedback.